-While the amount of farmland with a risk exposure can't be quantified for this project, recommendations for monitoring wells for signs of saltwater intrusion would be prudent.
-Mitigation strategies should be developed ahead of time, so they are able to be implemented at the earliest signs of saltwater contamination in water sources used by agricultural producers.
+Recommendations include monitoring wells for signs of saltwater intrusion.
+A monitoring plan should be developed ahead of time, so it can be implemented at the earliest signs of saltwater contamination in water sources used by agricultural producers.

 4.7.3 Brownfields/Landfills